logseq/logseq/docs/dev-practices.md

   Created graph inferred!
   ```

-  Finally, upload this created graph with the dev command: `Replace graph with`
+  Finally, upload this created graph with the dev command: `Replace graph with
-  ...
-Switch to the graph and you can use the created graph!
+  its db.sqlite file`.
+You'll be switched to the graph and you can use it!

 * `dev:db-datoms` and `dev:diff-datoms` - Save a db's datoms to file and diff two datom files